image 1299-1

 • Evaluate gateway uptime

-• Check the success rate by payment method
+• Check the success rate by payment methods

 • Compare performance across banks

-Choose the best-performing payment gateway for your brand.
+Choose the best-performing payment gateway for your brand to increase the transaction success rate.

 2. Provide Multiple Payment Methods